wp-plugins/prosperent-powered-product-search/README.txt

 == Changelog ==

+= 1.4 =
+* Added Negative Brand and Merchant Filters.
+Allows you to remove certain brands/merchants from the results.

 = 1.3 =
 * Added a new Setting: Max Characters in Description: Sets the amount of characters shown in each product's description

 = 1.2 =
 * Complete optimization